kylejray/kylejray.github.io/_posts/2023-06-21-unashamedly_parallel.markdown

 ### did it work?

-The code does approximately what we were hopinh, but there is more going on under the hood.
+The code does approximately what we were hoping, but there is more going on under the hood.
 First off, if there is a "tie" in that two processes guess the same number o the same guess-- they both get a point.
 We didn't specify this rule, so its not exactly a failure, but we do want to know how to aovid this.
-There is some implicit loop-syncing going on between the processes.
+There is also some implicit loop-syncing going on between the processes.
 After running the code with a few different options, I noticed that the number of guesses plus the number of points is the same for every process, implying the computation in one process is blocked at certain point, until the other processes "catch up".
 Let's verify this by implementing a time.sleep(rank+1) command before each guess.
 Naively, this should cause high rank processes to be slower and get few (if any) guesses in before the game ends.

 We are going use datime as well, which is useful for figuring out when things happen.
 By now, you may have noticed that the order of the print statements that come from an MPI script is a bit unintuitive.
 Here is a helpful tool I use a lot when debugging and timing things: